Karim-Ahmed-Elgohary/Mastering-Embedded-Diploma/Term_1/Unit 2 - C Programming/README.md

-All notes regarding unit 2
+All assignments of unit 2